 Faculty and staff will be responsible for cleaning their workspaces and equipment such as keyboards, computers, phones, printers, desks, tables, chair arms, office light switches and doors.
-The university will supply cleaning chemicals and supplies.
+The university will supply cleaning supplies.

 A fever is generally accepted as a body temperature higher than 100 degrees F. A normal body temperature is 98.7 degrees F.